ethereum-optimism/specs/meta/OP Mainnet: release flow explained (high-level overview).md

   - Code has run on your internal-devnet for as long as necessary for you to test all features
   - Code has run on Goerli or Sepolia for a week and didn’t experience and bugs/performance/stability issues

-    ## 3. Hardfork preparation (optional)
+    ## 3. Hard fork preparation (optional)

-- Hardfork is prepared *[If needed - hardforks are needed if we are adding major/protocol-level changes to our stack]*
+- Hard fork is prepared *[If needed - hardforks are needed if we are adding major/protocol-level changes to our stack]*
-   - Named hardfork is created
+   - Named hard fork is created
    - Code has been configured to activate with the named hardfork
    - Upgrades of Fault Proof systems are prepared

-    ## 4. Security standards and criteria check are done
+    ## 4. Security standards and criteria checks are done

 -   Security criteria passed
     - The TL responsible for the launch needs to write a [Failure Mode Analyses (FMAs)](https://www.notion.so/Failure-Mode-Analyses-FMAs-1fb9f65a13e542e5b48af6c850763494?pvs=21) (FMA) describing failure modes and recovery paths for the launch.